Tboules/dc_go_fullstack/README.md

 # Golang Fullstack Desert Collections

-The plan is the build this application with 3 stacks.
+The plan is to build this application with 3 stacks, 1 in Go, 1 in Next(Server Actions), 1 in Sveltkit(maybe lol).
 I want to take the app from start to finish in each.
-The issue has been that every time I star this project, I only get part way and so this three fold build is important to me.
+The issue has been that every time I start this project, I only get part way and so this three fold build is important to me.

 > ## The Goal
 >